PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   Distance to the galaxy.
 In case the gas_file is a tirific file the default is vsys from that file.
 In case of a table no default exists.

+**exposure_time**:

+  *float, optional, default = 1.*

+  Exposure time of the optical image.
+Certain galfit components (edge,sersic) take this into account.
+For the fit with galfit this should be set in the header of the image.

 **mass_to_light_ratio**:

   *float, optional, default = 0.6*